 This first question is one of identity and therefore history.
-Reflecting on the history of a field not only helps answer thequestion of how we got to where we are now, in terms of applications and intellectual developments, but also to their implications for planning practice (Hall & Page, 2014; Dredge & Jenkins, 2011), including being able to learn from previous planning mistakes.
+Reflecting on the history of a field not only helps answers of how we got to where we are now, in terms of applications and intellectual developments, but also to their implications for planning practice, including being able to learn from previous planning mistakes.
 Arguably, in the case of tourism planning, one of the biggest issues is that most planning texts fail to acknowledge that tourism planning is grounded within contemporary capitalist society and that there are winners and losers in various types of developments.
-Furthermore, as Campbell and Fainstein (2003: 6) observed, "an effective planning history helps the contemporary planner shape his or her complex professional identity".